-Allow some time to discus your student(s)' cartoons.
-Collect the cartoons to post in your home school Bible study area.
+Allow some time in class for your students to share their cartoons.
+Collect the cartoons to post in the class-room.

-First, ask your student(s) to write the four methods of "exercising" our faith that we have studied.
-Second, write the four ways on the whiteboard or a chalkboard and have them check their own papers.
+First, ask your students to write the four methods of "exercising" our faith that we have studied.
+Second, write the four ways on the whiteboard or the overhead and have them check their own papers.
 (1) Choosing to trust and obey God.
 (2) Remembering God's works on our behalf in our past.
 (3) Getting to know God better by studying the Bible and praying.
 (4) Adversity-when it is rightly accepted.